-Consortium Connects is a new 2017 member benefit from NCSSS.
-These online professional learning roundtables or webinars are free for NCSSS Member Schools.
+Consortium Connects are online professional learning roundtables or webinars that are free for NCSSS Member Schools.

 Register for the topic you're interested in.
 Join other teachers and administrators for professional learning and the sharing of ideas.